How Much Does It Cost to Install a Propane Furnace in 2025?

 Written by HomeAdvisor.

 Installing a propane furnace costs between $3,000 and $6,000, with most people spending around $4,000.
-Replacing a simple furnace like-for-like can cost as little as $1,800, while replacing a high-efficiency propane furnace and replacing or repairing the peripherals can cost you $7,000 or more.
+Replacing a simple furnace, like-for-like, can cost as little as $1,800, while replacing a high-efficiency propane furnace and replacing or repairing the peripherals can cost you $7,000 or more.

-Average Propane Furnace Costs
+Average Propane Furnace Installation Costs

 Average Cost High Cost Low Cost

+The primary factor in furnace selection is its size or British thermal unit (BTU) output.
 To figure out how many BTUs you need, multiply your home's square footage by your zone's recommended BTUs per square foot.
-For example, if you're in Zone 3, multiply 2,500 by 45 for a BTU output of 112,500.
+For example, if you're in Zone 3 and have a 2,500-square-foot home, multiply 2,500 by 40 or 45 for a BTU output of 112,500

 Take a look at the recommended BTUs per square foot for each climate region in the U.S. and how many BTUs per hour you'd need for a typical 2,500-square-foot house in each zone: